 ZQ operates as a business extension, giving greater depth to business with expertise specific to each brand.
-We want to make you look good.
-Simple mandate: enhance our partners' brands and create loyal advocates.
-Design 'thinkering' and creative wizadry drive business and brand growth.
-We appreciate that your brand needs to look its best.
+We want to make your business look good!
+Our simple mandate: enhance our partners' brands and create loyal advocates.
+Design 'thinkering' and creative wizardry drive business and brand growth.
+We help your brand exhibit its best side.

 One of the first things you do when you set about differentiating a product is determine what makes it special; what's the magic?
 ZQ has built up a comprehensive repository of attribute and benefit information that can help consumers understand your products.
 Our team of scientists will do their best to answer your technical queries.
 If they don't know, they'll find out.

 Talk to us to see how our wool experts can creatively contribute to your brand story.

 Merino is a regal breed of sheep famous for its fine, soft wool (usually referred to as fibre) which was historically gifted between generations as it once was between kings.

 The oldest surviving sheep breed in the world, the merino dates back to 500BC.
 The majestic and noble merino originated in Spain and later flourished in France and Germany.
 By the 17th Century the merino was so highly prized that it was an offence punishable by death for anyone to attempt to export one from Spain.
 The royal houses of England, Saxony, Hungary and France all established royal merino flocks, thus contributing greatly to the merino’s development.